 BG: So I put one over the other?

 BG: Like, this one is even more better, you know.
 If you want to see my 500 favorites, get my book Rock Scene.

 BG: Start with that.
 I also have a book of 135 John Lennon favorites, there’s also a book of New York Dolls favorites.

-BG: And I have a book of my, of Clash pictures.
+BG: And I have a book of Clash pictures.
 And my new books that are coming out in February, there’ll be a book of photos of Yoko Ono called See Hear Yoko.

-BG: Uh, and a book of The Clash photos which was published in early 2000/2001, um, and has been out of print for 10 years.
-It sold out back then and it’s been out of print and now it’s finally going back into print, it’ll be out in February.
+BG: And a book of The Clash photos which was published in early 2000/2001 and has been out of print for 10 years.
+It sold out back then and it’s been out of print.
+Now it’s finally going back into print, it’ll be out in February.

 AH: Oh, cool!

 BG: And making a book as a gift strictly for her.
-And nowadays online you can enter your pictures into a, upload them into a program and they’ll print it in a hardcover book and send a hardcover book.
-Uh, you know, rather than just having scrapbooks for photo.
+And nowadays online you can enter upload your pictures into a program and they’ll print it in a hardcover book and send a hardcover book.
+Rather than just having scrapbooks for photo.